AccessCyberlearning 2.0 Synthesis and Design Workshop Overview

-Individuals with disabilities (including those who also identify as women or other minority status) will inform all aspects of the project.
-Participants will represent NSF-funded Cyberlearning projects as well as those that work to increase the participation of people with disabilities in STEM.
-Members of the project planning committee will help design the workshop and project products.
-The project evaluator will track activities and collect data on outputs (e.g., products, participants) and outcomes (e.g., changes made).
+Individuals with disabilities (including those who also identify as women or other minority status) inform all aspects of the project.
+Participants represent NSF-funded Cyberlearning projects as well as those that work to increase the participation of people with disabilities in STEM.
+Members of the project planning committee helped design the workshop and project products.
+The project evaluator has tracked activities and collect data on outputs (e.g., products, participants) and outcomes (e.g., changes made).

-The AccessCyberlearning 2.0 Synthesis and Design Workshop will advance knowledge relevant to improving the success of individuals with disabilities in digital learning and foster synergistic and lasting relationships among participants that will result in systemic changes toward inclusive digital learning.
-It ensures long-term impact by building from earlier projects, creating durable relationships among participants, and enhancing the research infrastructure by developing and disseminating transformational research and practice to enhance understanding and promote replication and impact for creating future digital learning opportunities that are welcoming and accessible to everyone, including students and instructors with disabilities.
-The ultimate outcomes will be to broaden participation in STEM by including more people with disabilities and to improve these fields with their unique expertise and perspectives.
+The AccessCyberlearning 2.0 Synthesis and Design Workshop advanced knowledge relevant to improving the success of individuals with disabilities in digital learning and foster synergistic and lasting relationships among participants that will result in systemic changes toward inclusive digital learning.
+It ensured long-term impact by building from earlier projects, creating durable relationships among participants, and enhancing the research infrastructure by developing and disseminating transformational research and practice to enhance understanding and promote replication and impact for creating future digital learning opportunities that are welcoming and accessible to everyone, including students and instructors with disabilities.
+The ultimate outcomes were to broaden participation in STEM by including more people with disabilities and to improve these fields with their unique expertise and perspectives.